 Registered charities can:

-- display the Tick of Charity Registration on documents (such as letterhead, emails and a website) to demonstrate to the public and others your charity’s registration with us
+- display the Tick of Charity Registration on documents (such as on the charity's letterhead, emails and website) to publicly demonstrate your charity’s ACNC registration

 Reducing the regulatory burden on charities

 We work with other government agencies and stakeholders to reduce red tape for charities, including by aligning regulatory requirements for registered charities to streamline reporting requirements.

 Read more about red tape reduction.

 Exemptions from requirements under Commonwealth laws